ClaytonSeabaughGH/smart-store-seabaugh/README.md

 - Visualization issues were resolved by ensuring that only numeric values were included in the pie chart.

+## BI Goal with Dashboard
+### Section 1.
+The Business Goal
+Which product category is the top selling in each region?
+Is there a particular product we should be focusing on?

+### Section 2.
+Data Source
+All data can be found in the data file in the Data Warehouse data/dw/smart_sales.db

+### Section 3.
+Tools Used
+- Power BI to create the dashboard
+- SQLite3 for the database
+- Python Libraries to handle transforming/cleaning data

+### Section 4.
+Workflow & Logic
+- Started with a goal and hypothesis
+- Looking through data to find possible features needed
+- Applied features in several different graphs to generate and display insights

+### Section 5.
+Results (narrative + visualizations)
+- Laptops were the top selling product in each region and the top selling product overall
+- Jackets were the second highest; however, it wasn't close to the sale amount from laptops

+### Section 6.
+Suggested Business Action
+Focus more on producing Laptops and possibly expand more into the tech sector.
+Advertise our laptops more in the North region to generate more sales with laptops.
+### Section 7.
+Challenges
+- Figuring out which visualizations to utilize
+- Properly displaying each chart with the correct features

+### Section 8.
+Ethical Considerations
+I did not include any customer information in the dashboard because I feel that they have a right to privacy and that it would not impact the results anyway.

 ## Git Workflow